farorg/.github/profile/README.md

 </strong>
 </h2>

-**Future Advancing Research (FAR)** is the premier division of **inSharebyte Partnering**, composed of a select consortium of foremost **highly trained researchers** spanning the United States and the Philippines.
+**Future Advancing Research (FAR)** is the premier division of **inSharebyte Partnering**, compose of selected consortium of foremost **highly trained researchers** spanning the United States and the Philippines.
 FAR operates at the pinnacle of **computational science, artificial intelligence, next-generation digital infrastructures**, and **new mathematical generative**.
 Our mission is to break new ground in technology and redefine the boundaries of what is scientifically and computationally possible.

 Our computational technological Intelligence developed by our initiative, **Digital Omni**, a redefinition of the normalize *computational intelligence, inter'connectivity*, and *autonomous systems*.
 It is a bold vision to craft the digital architectures that will underpin the next era of technological advancement.
 [View Source](https://9.web.app/do)